Texas Children's Cancer and Hematology Center

 This is a prospective Phase II multi-center study with an initial 16-week, randomized, double-blind, placebo-controlled period, followed by two extension periods to assess the efficacy, safety and pharmacokinetics (PK) of alpelisib in pediatric and adult patients with PIK3CA-related overgrowth spectrum (PROS).

-Read MoreEvaluation of the Safety and Efficacy of ELA026 in Participants With Secondary Hemophagocytic Lymphohistiocytosis
+Read MoreOpen-label Study of ELA026 in Participants with Secondary Hemophagocytic Lymphohistiocytosis (sHLH)

 The purpose of this study is to assess the safety, efficacy pharmacokinetics and pharmacodynamics of ELA026 in participants with sHLH.